-More than 1.4 million Syrian children are refugees, the United Nations says.
-Ongoing fighting, and the country’s first polio outbreak since 1999 have complicated aid efforts and driven some families deeper into despair.
-Here's background on the growing humanitarian needs, now that the war has entered its fourth year.
+More than 1.5 million Syrian children are refugees, the United Nations says.
+An upsurge in fighting has complicated aid efforts and driven some families deeper into despair.
+Here's background on the humanitarian needs in the fourth year of war in Syria.

 How many people have fled their homes?

 More than 6.5 million people are internally displaced (IDPs) within Syria, and more than 3 million have fled as refugees to neighboring countries.

 Does the number of refugees show any sign of slowing?

 No. On average, more than 100,000 Syrians register as refugees every month.
 Their main destinations are Jordan, Turkey, Lebanon, Egypt, and Iraq, though conflict in Iraq discourages that option.

 Refugees need food, clothing, and basic household and hygiene items.
 They need reliable supplies of clean water, and sanitation facilities.
 Children need a safe, protective environment and a chance to play and go to school.
 Adults need employment options in case of long-term displacement.